Rescuers seek survivors after storms kill 9 across South - NewsBreak

 The uprooted tree crashed straight through the front of the building, she said, destroying a viewing room, a lounge and a front office.
 No one was hurt.

-The tornado that hit Selma cut a wide path through the downtown area.
-Brick buildings collapsed, oak trees were uprooted, cars were tossed onto their sides and power lines were left dangling.
-Several people had serious injuries, Selma Mayor James Perkins said, but no deaths were reported.
+The tornado that hit Selma cut a wide path through the downtown area, where brick buildings collapsed, oak trees were uprooted, cars were tossed onto their sides and power lines were left dangling.

-Kathy Bunch was inside the Salvation Army Service Center in Selma when tornado sirens sounded.
-She huddled in a back room and prayed as a loud roar passed through the brick building.

-“It took the roof off.
-It busted the windows,” Bunch said.
-“And I’m just grateful to God to be alive.”

-Workers in Selma used heavy machinery to scoop up splintered wooden framing and mangled siding Friday as utility poles leaned at odd angles and power lines sagged in the street.

-Alabama Gov. Kay Ivey visited the city and pledged to ask President Joe Biden to expedite a major disaster declaration to get aid flowing.
-Officials said federal assistance will be critical for communities such as Selma, where nearly 30% of the city's 18,000 residents live in poverty.
+Plumes of thick, black smoke from a fire rose over the city.
+It wasn’t clear whether the storm caused the blaze.

+Selma Mayor James Perkins said no fatalities were reported, but several people were seriously injured.
+Officials hoped to get an aerial view of the city Friday.

+Mattie Moore was among Selma residents who picked up boxed meals offered by a charity downtown.

+“Thank God that we’re here.
+It’s like something you see on TV,” Moore said of the destruction.

-Located about 50 miles (80 kilometers) west of Montgomery, Alabama's capital, Selma was a flashpoint of the civil rights movement where state troopers viciously attacked Black people who marched non-violently for voting rights across the Edmund Pettus Bridge on March 7, 1965.
+A city of about 18,000 people, Selma is about 50 miles (80 kilometers) west of Montgomery, the Alabama capital.
+It was a flashpoint of the civil rights movement where state troopers viciously attacked Black people who marched non-violently for voting rights across the Edmund Pettus Bridge on March 7, 1965.

+Malesha McVay took video of the giant twister, which turned black as it swept away home after home.

+“It would hit a house, and black smoke would swirl up,” she said.
+“It was very terrifying.”